dirmeier/sbijax/manuscript+supplement/README.md

 In order to reproduce the results of the paper, please follow the steps below.

-Install a new Python3.11 virtual environment and activate it using:
+Install a new Python 3.11 virtual environment and activate it using:

 ```shell
 python3.11 -m venv venv